-- 1) AB 1716 (ESTM Committee, Chapter 207, Statutes of 2023).
-Makes various technical changes to the six unified hazardous waste and hazardous materials management regulatory programs that are overseen by the CUPAs. - 2) AB 2059 (Carrillo, Chapter 278, Statutes of 2022).
+- 1) AB 1459 (ESTM Committee).
+Makes various technical changes to the six unified hazardous waste and hazardous materials management regulatory programs that are overseen by the CUPAs.
+This bill is pending action in the Assembly Appropriations Committee. - 2) AB 1716 (ESTM Committee, Chapter 207, Statutes of 2023).
+Makes various technical changes to the six unified hazardous waste and hazardous materials management regulatory programs that are overseen by the CUPAs. - 3) AB 2059 (Carrillo, Chapter 278, Statutes of 2022).
 Requires specified suppliers of hazardous materials to maintain, for at least one year, records of sales and provisions of hazardous materials of specified quantities to a business in the state, and provide such records to a CUPA within five days of a request.
-Narrows the definition of retail establishment for purposes of hazardous material reporting and limits current exemptions of consumer products as specified from inclusion in a business plan for emergency response to a release or threatened release. - 3) AB 1429 (Chen, Chapter 66, Statutes of 2019).
-Authorizes a business that handles hazardous materials to submit their Business Plan to CERS once every three years, instead of annually, if that business is not required to submit Tier II chemical inventory information under the federal EPCRA of 1986. - 4) AB 1500 (Carrillo, 2019).
+Narrows the definition of retail establishment for purposes of hazardous material reporting and limits current exemptions of consumer products as specified from inclusion in a business plan for emergency response to a release or threatened release. - 4) AB 1429 (Chen, Chapter 66, Statutes of 2019).
+Authorizes a business that handles hazardous materials to submit their Business Plan to CERS once every three years, instead of annually, if that business is not required to submit Tier II chemical inventory information under the federal EPCRA of 1986. - 5) AB 1500 (Carrillo, 2019).
 Would have authorized a CUPA or a local health officer to temporarily suspend a facility permit, including the shutdown of a facility, if conditions at the facility pose an imminent or substantial endangerment to public health and safety.
-Clarifies the authority of a CUPA, subject to its jurisdiction, to fine or penalize a facility that is operating without a permit. - 5) AB 1689 (ESTM Committee, Chapter 159, Statutes of 2017).
+Clarifies the authority of a CUPA, subject to its jurisdiction, to fine or penalize a facility that is operating without a permit.
+This bill was held on the suspense file in the Senate Appropriations Committee. - 6) AB 1689 (ESTM Committee, Chapter 159, Statutes of 2017).
 Adds combustible metals and metal alloys to the list of materials a business must include in its hazardous materials business plan.